 Casey (she/her) is a testament to the YWCAs mission to create space for young women to be leaders, in all their diversities, working together to contribute to gender equality.

 Casey has worked in the local, regional and national sphere of the USA advocating on and ensuring direct services in response to the issues of sexual and gender-based violence, economic security, racism, and social justice, while growing into a professional adept at operations, strategy, governance, and activism.
 Casey joined the YWCA movement 23 years ago and through various executive and leadership positions, has shown how to harness a movement that is rich and wide-reaching in its diversity toward a common goal for collective impact, including a multi-year transformative process toward the YWCA USA mission of racial justice.

-An aspiring astronaut, proud mama, and YWCA torchbearer who is passionate about the simple joys of life, Casey believes that young women and girls will lead the way in realizing the global goal of leaving no one behind.
+An aspiring astronaut, proud mama of four, and YWCA torchbearer who finds joy in the simple things of life, Casey believes that young women and girls will lead the way in realizing the global goal of leaving no one behind.